 How to Convert Text to Speech in Python

-Learn how you to perform speech synthesis by converting text to speech both online and offline using gTTS and pyttsx3 libraries in Python.
+Learn how you to perform speech synthesis by converting text to speech both online and offline using gTTS, pyttsx3, openai or huggingface transformers libraries in Python.

 Speech synthesis (or Text to Speech) is the computer-generated simulation of human speech.
 It converts human language text into human-like speech audio.
-In this tutorial, you will learn how you can convert text to speech in Python.
+In this tutorial, you will learn how to convert text to speech in Python.

 Please note that I will use text-to-speech or speech synthesis interchangeably in this tutorial, as they're essentially the same thing.

-In this tutorial, we won't be building neural networks and training the model from scratch in order to achieve results, as it is pretty complex and hard to do it.
-Instead, we gonna use some APIs, engines, and pre-trained models that offer it.
+In this tutorial, we won't be building neural networks and training the model from scratch to achieve results, as it is pretty complex and hard to do for regular developers.
+Instead, we will use some APIs, engines, and pre-trained models that offer it.

-More specifically, we will use three different techniques to do text-to-speech:
+More specifically, we will use four different techniques to do text-to-speech:

-• pyttsx3: A library that looks for pre-installed speech synthesis engines on your operating system and therefore performs text-to-speech without the need for an Internet connection.
+• pyttsx3: A library that looks for pre-installed speech synthesis engines on your operating system and, therefore, performs text-to-speech without needing an Internet connection.

 • Huggingface Transformers: The famous transformer library that offers a wide range of pre-trained deep learning (transformer) models that are ready to use.
 We'll be using a model called SpeechT5 that does this.

-To make things clear, this tutorial is about converting text to speech and not the other way around, if you want to convert speech to text instead, check this tutorial.
+To clarify, this tutorial is about converting text to speech and not vice versa.
+If you want to convert speech to text instead, check this tutorial.

 Table of contents: